Fertility

 How do I know if I ovulate early?

-Can you ovulate while on your period?
+Can you ovulate while still on your period?